MFQuraishi/travelopia-template/README.md

 2. for the list of current path, we will have to go to **/admin**. link to admin is not provided for this page as it will be having admin specific data.
 Eg. http://localhost:3000/admin
 3. more data for an enquiry can be taken from **create my trip now**. (feature not included)
 4. In the admin section a CTA is there for viewing more details.
 (This feature is not included).
+5. best viewed on a desktop screen. (preferably a screen with 1920*1080)

 note: Some feature are not included because this project's aim was to look at the coding techniques and project structure.